jeetsukumaran/DendroPy/doc/source/migration.rst

 * :meth:`Node.add_child()` no longer accepts `pos` as an argument to indicate position in which a child should be inserted.
-Use :meth:`Node.insert_child()` for this functionality instead.
+Use :meth:`Node.insert_child()` which takes a position specified by `index` and a node specified by `node` for this functionality instead.

 The :class:`Edge` Class